Strange Recipes

 Ramp and Wild Garlic Frittata with Spring Peas and Pecorino

-Two alliums walk into a frittata — ramps bring their funky, onion-leek swagger while wild garlic layers in a softer, almost floral heat that makes ordinary garlic taste like it gave up.
-Paired with sweet spring peas and the salty crystalline punch of aged pecorino, this baked egg dish is what Italian brunch would look like if it spent a weekend foraging in the Appalachians.
-The mildly strange part?
-Using both ramps AND wild garlic together sounds redundant until you taste how their distinct sulfur compounds harmonize into something far more complex than either alone.
+Two alliums walk into a frittata.
+Ramps bring funky, onion-leek swagger while wild garlic layers in a softer, almost floral heat that makes ordinary garlic taste like it gave up.
+Paired with sweet spring peas and the salty, crystalline punch of aged pecorino, this is what Italian brunch would look like if it spent a weekend foraging in the Appalachians.
+The mildly strange part: using both ramps and wild garlic together sounds redundant until you taste how their distinct sulfur compounds harmonize into something far more complex than either alone.

 5. 05